Altoros/rack/README.md

 ### Rails 3 example

-1. Configure your application, for example html2haml
+1. Configure your application, for example:

     **sample-rails.yml**